Mr-Kumar-Abhishek/Arieservatio-prototype/README.md

 Apart from having a mouthful of a name this is an (or going to be) airline reservation system.

+###Showcase

+Here are some of the areas which you would like to see which are in current development.

+* [HomePage](http://arieservatio-cyberware.rhcloud.com/) : Don't forget to click on the menus ;)
+* [Server Status](http://arieservatio-cyberware.rhcloud.com/snoop.jsp) : If it is down do inform us.

 ###contribution guidelines:

 * Well all the servers access you could find it in the wiki of this repo.
 And please if you are a developer I don't have to point out where you will find the wiki.